4 Cases Where Examiner Found Ridiculously Awesome Prior Art

 The daughter of the patent examiner on the case was fond of comic books and one of her comics had already explained the same concept in one of the pictures published in that edition.

-Today, we will give you four instances where prior art was excavated from places that would, for sure, surprise you.
+Here are four patent prior art examples that were excavated from places that would, for sure, surprise you.

 Chances are that you may know about this case already.
 This is a quite famous story among patent attorneys.